openshift-labs/cloud-native-guides/getting-started.md

 For this lab, let's create a project that you will use in the following labs for deploying your applications.

+> Make sure to follow your instructor guidance on the project names in order to
+> have a unique project name for yourself e.g. appending your username to the project name

 ~~~shell
 $ oc new-project {{COOLSTORE_PROJECT}}